 How to make a claim for compensation

-- Read the Claims Form (pdf) on the Federal Indian Day School Class Action website to make a claim.
-The website will have more information in the coming weeks.
+- Fill out the Claims Form (pdf) on the Federal Indian Day School Class Action website to make a claim.

 For more information and updates